Monthly Tech-Tip from Tony Hansen SignUp

 GR6-E and GR6-L Ravenscrag Pink glazes side-by-side

 The GR6-L (the two on the left) employs raw chrome and tin, the GR6-E uses a stain (Mason 6006).
 The L does not melt quite as well (because of the 10% whiting in the recipe to make sure it develops the chrome-tin color well).
 The GR6-E is does not need the whiting.
-The E is much more flexible because one can choose different stains to get different colors.
+The E is more flexible because one can choose different stains to get different colors.
 Of course the intensity of the color can be adjusted by varying the percentage of colorant.
 And the L could be made to melt better by increasing the percentage of frit.

 Links